Platform maintenance and workflow recycles

 - It restarts immediately rather than by waiting for our Always On monitor to restart it

-- It restarts on the same engine server (load balancing is bypassed)
+- It restarts on the same node in the cluster (load balancing is bypassed)

-- It restarts from within the engine server (our API, cache and other resources are bypassed)
+- It restarts from within the runtime node (our API, cache and other resources are bypassed)

 element of the InitilisationXml